-The devices feature two methods for determining the OVLO threshold.
+The device features two methods for determining the OVLO threshold.
 By connecting the OVLO pin to GND, the preset internal OVLO threshold of 36V (typ) is selected.
 If the voltage at OVLO rises above the OVLO select threshold (V{OVLO_SEL}), the device enters adjustable OVLO mode.
-Connect an external voltage-divider to the OVLO pin, as shown in the Typical Application Circuit to adjust the OVLO threshold. $R3 = 2.2M\Omega$ is a good starting value for minimum current consumption.
-Since V{SET} is known, $R3$ has been chosen, and V{OVLO} is the target OVLO value, $R4$ can then be calculated by the following equation:
+Connect an external voltage-divider to the OVLO pin, as shown in the [Typical Application Circuit](#) to adjust the OVLO threshold.
+The permitted overvoltage lockout set point range of the device is 6V to 40V.
+R3 = 2.2MΩ is a good starting value for minimum current consumption.
+Since V{SET} is known (1.22V typ), R3 has been chosen, and V{OVLO} is the target OVLO value, R4 can then be calculated by the following equation: